Presentability and topoi in internal higher category theory: Filtered -categories

 \subsection{Regular classes}

 Recall that a cardinal $\kappa$ is said to be \emph{regular} if it is infinite and if any $\kappa$-small union of $\kappa$-small sets is still $\kappa$-small.
-In this section, we will study an analogue of this condition in the context of internal classes of $\BB$-categories. \begin{definition} An internal class $\I{U}$ is said to be \emph{right regular} if $\I{U}$ contains $\Delta$ and if $\I{U}$ is closed under $\I{U}$-colimits in $\ICat_{\BB}$.
+In this section, we will study an analogue of this condition in the context of internal classes of $\BB$-categories.
+To that end, recall from the discussion in~\cite[\S~6.1]{MCocartesian} that the Yoneda embedding $\Delta\into\IPSh(\Delta)$ (where $\Delta$ is implicitly regarded as a constant $\BB$-category) factors through the embedding $\ICat_{\BB}\into\IPSh(\Delta)$, so that we may regard $\Delta$ as an internal class of $\BB$-categories.
+We may now define: \begin{definition} An internal class $\I{U}$ is said to be \emph{right regular} if $\I{U}$ contains $\Delta$ and if $\I{U}$ is closed under $\I{U}$-colimits in $\ICat_{\BB}$.
 We define the \emph{right regularisation} $\I{U}^\reg_\rightarrow$ of $\I{U}$ to be the smallest right regular class that contains $\I{U}$.

 Dually, $\I{U}$ is called \emph{left regular} if it contains $\Delta$ and is closed under $\op(\I{U})$-colimits in $\ICat_{\BB}$, and we define the \emph{left regularisation} $\I{U}^\reg_\leftarrow$ as the smallest left regular class that contains $\I{U}$.